jim-hackbarth-1/ui-kit/README.md

 > </div>
 > ```

+:point_right: _Action: Save all changes and refresh browser_
 Refreshing the browser should now display "Section 1 content" only and not any of the other sections.

 The value of `data-kit-condition` is evaulated for each `<kit-if>` tag.
 The html inside each `<kit-if>` tag is only rendered if the condition is true.